Why Athletic Trainers

 The quality of our credential helps ensure that the Athletic Trainer you hire will be supremely qualified and ready to practice right from the start.
 Our recertification requirements are among the most stringent in health care and maintenance of the credential demonstrates our commitment to the profession.
 For those reasons and many others, the BOC is the only accredited certification program for Athletic Trainers.

 In addition to our certification programs, we are advocates for the profession.
 Our goal is to continue to elevate the perception of Athletic Trainers.
 We work closely with the National Athletic Trainers Association (NATA) to achieve this goal.
-We are also in the process of developing specialty certifications within athletic training.
-The first of which will be the BOC Orthopedic Specialty Certification
+We are always working to identify and develop specialty certifications within athletic training, such as the BOC Orthopedic Specialty Certification.

 Value to Employers